Beyond the Turn-Based Game: Enabling Real-Time Conversations with Duplex Models: Supervised Fine-Tuning Duplex Dataset

 In realistic human conversions, the individuals may start speaking before the other part is done with their message.
 Therefore, to simulate such scenarios, we inject four interruptions into the data as shown in Figure~\ref{fig:type1}.

 \paragraph{Generation Termination}

 Forced interruptions are when users directly speak out their next sentence regardless of the status of the assistant.
 To generate such data, we randomly choose a location in an assistant message, discard the remaining part of the message, and insert a new user input at that location.
 We prefix the user input with one of the 11 pre-defined transitional sentences (see Appendix~\ref{sec:interruption_transition}).
-This input is rewritten by ChatGPT to ensure a natural and varied transition.
+ChatGPT rewrites this input to ensure a natural and varied transition.
 The target output is idle tokens because the assistant is expected to terminate its current response.

 Generation termination requires the assistant to learn to stop speaking when the user is forcibly interrupting it and be robust to incomplete messages in the chat history.
 Since this interruption may be regarded as impolite, our dataset does not contain situations where the user is interrupted.